kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

-Specifying CPU limits will determine the amount of *cpu* *shares* set on the control group the VM is running in, in other words, the amount of time the VM’s CPUs can execute on the assigned resources when there is a competition for CPU resources.
+Specifying CPU limits will determine the amount of *cpu* *shares* set on the control group the VM is running in, in other words, the amount of time the VM's CPUs can execute on the assigned resources when there is a competition for CPU resources.

 For more information please refer to [how Pods with resource limits are